Creative Crayon Artists

 Kristina Nelson

 Working with Crayola crayons, Kristina Nelson creates fine artwork portraying wildlife, portraits, places and objects in the contemporary realism genre.
 With a degree from the Minneapolis College of Art & Design, she taught art and English in Guadalajara, Mexico in 2006 to Mexican elementary children.
 This venture left her with few resources to pursue her own art interests, but she had ready access to most everyone’s first art instrument – the crayon.
-She pursued the potential for fine art with just crayons and paper.
-She now sells prints and Original drawings online and in Duluth, MN.

 Artists Grandfather